 Media outlets are often blamed for sensationalism in today's news coverage.
 Reporters are criticized for exaggerating the facts in the name of getting higher Nielsen ratings or more newspaper subscriptions.
 Online journalists are accused of writing "clickbait" headlines to boost advertising sales.
 But are the accusations fair?
 And how can reporters make sure they don't give their accusers any fodder?

 Consider a scenario, and you're the reporter.
 Violence breaks out in the county jail, leaving some inmates injured.
 The sheriff holds a news conference, saying that his deputies are investigating an "incident" at the jail.

 As a reporter, you know there's a better way to describe the scene.
 The sheriff insists on only calling it an incident in order to downplay the violence so that it looks minor.
-You have a choice of sticking with his word or calling it something else -- a scuffle, an uprising, even a riot.
+You have a choice of sticking with his word or calling it something else—a scuffle, an uprising, even a riot.

 One solution is to say, "While the sheriff calls this an incident, the families of the inmates hurt say it was an all-out brawl."
 You let others label the fighting.
 This is generally a good journalistic practice—get out of the way and let the subjects tell the story.
 Nonetheless, there is a risk you'll be accused of sensationalism, so your objective is to convey the facts accurately and vividly without exaggerating or downplaying events.

-Every news reporter wants to see her story on the front page or at the top of the 6 o'clock news.
+Every news reporter wants to see their story on the front page or at the top of the six o'clock news.
 That may lead to the temptation to make a story sound bigger than it is.

 Sometimes it's the news story assignment itself that leads to charges of sensationalism.
 At no time was that truer than during the Monica Lewinsky scandal involving President Bill Clinton.

 The culprit is usually media advertising, which is typically produced by someone other than a news reporter, likely someone not even in the news department.